 2. Consider LTL Shipping

 LTL shipping (less than truckload shipping) is a great shipping solution for small and medium-sized businesses.
 When you ship with Flock Freight, they use a hubless model when volume allows so that your shipment never gets unloaded from the truck until it reaches the final destination.
-With Flock Freight you receive FTL service at LTL prices.
+With Flock Freight you receive TL service at LTL prices.

 3. Batch Process Your Orders